Taxes

 Open your new Sprintax account by creating a UserID and password - or, if you created an account with Sprintax in the past, you may use that UserID and password again.
 (Note that Binghamton University alumni may continue to use Sprintax via myBinghamton with their BU login account and password).

 After you enter all required information into Sprintax, it will generate a cost for the service.
 At this point, you will type in an access code that ISSS has provided you in email.
-Refer to an email sent by ISSS mid-February for your code.
+Refer to an email sent by ISSS on February 5 for your code.
 This access code will waive the fee by Sprintax for preparing your federal income tax return.
 If you have questions about this access code, please contact the ISSS office for guidance.

 Sprintax will save your information so you can log in and out without starting over.
 Additionally, if you use Sprintax in subsequent years, your information will carry over.